 Protected areas: reconciling environmental protection and human activities

 The preservation of biodiversity in Botswana is based on the establishment of protected areas, divided between game reserves and national parks.
-The conservation policy for these areas is based on an ecotourism approach in conjunction with local populations, awareness-raising campaigns and the fight against poaching.
+The conservation policy for these areas is based on an ecotourism approach in conjunction with local populations, awareness-raising initiatives and the fight against poaching.
 These protected areas include

 Chobe National Park : located in the north of the country, on the Namibian border, it is renowned for its megafauna (including lions, leopards, elephants, hippos and crocodiles).
 It also boasts a remarkable flora, within shrub savannah and floodplain ecosystems (acacia, mahogany, gallery forest).